sg-s/xolotl/README.md

 ![](https://user-images.githubusercontent.com/6005346/30719217-a1e8d54a-9ef0-11e7-8889-c284ac13163e.png)

-# DEPRECATION NOTICE

-This branch of `xolotl` will no longer be developed, and will be archived into a branch called `classic`.
-A new architecture, using [cpplab](https://github.com/sg-s/cpplab) will power future versions of `xolotl`.

 # xolotl: The Standard Network Simulator

 `xolotl` is a fast single-compartment and multi-compartment simulator written in C++, with MATLAB wrappers. `xolotl` is written with a focus on flexibility and speed.
 It can simulate single-compartment conductance-based neuron models, networks of these, and detailed multi-compartment models.
 Because it's written in C++, it's really fast (see [benchmarks](#benchmarks)).